 Oct 19, 2015

-The legal rights for shareholders are complex.
+The legal rights of shareholders are complex.
 They depend on the shareholder's agreement with the company, the company's articles of association, and the terms under which the shares are issued.
 However, certain general rights are guaranteed under the provisions of the Companies Act 2006.

 Am I entitled to a share of the profits?